newhuo-tech/hk-docs_rm/source/index.html.md

 - A paid maker rebate could possibly include rebate from multiple trades.<br>

 Note 2:<br>
-Only when the number of items within the query window (between “start-time” and ”end-time”) exceeded the page limitation (defined by “size”), Huobi server returns “next-id”.
+Only when the number of items within the query window (between “start-time” and ”end-time”) exceeded the page limitation (defined by “size”), New Huo server returns “next-id”.
 Once received “next-id”, API user should –<br>

 1) Be aware of that, some items within the query window were not returned due to the page size limitation.<br>
-2) In order to get these items from Huobi server, adopt the “next-id” as “from-id” and submit another request, with other request parameters no change.<br>
+2) In order to get these items from New Huo server, adopt the “next-id” as “from-id” and submit another request, with other request parameters no change.<br>
 3) As database record ID, “next-id” and “from-id” are for recurring query purpose and the ID itself does not have any business implication.<br>

 Note 3:<br>